 (e) so as to provide that, in specified cases or a specified class of case or specified classes of cases, whether on specified conditions or unconditionally, persons or things or a class or classes of persons or things may be exempted from the provisions of the regulations, either wholly or to such extent as is specified.

-(4) In subsections (2) and (3) “specified” means specified in regulations.
+(4) In subsections (2) and (3) specified means specified in regulations.

 25. Immunity